 No one tells you about this, but it hides in plain site.

-In addition to all the other taxes paid, federal, state and city, residents pay for RIOC on top of it.
+In addition to all the other taxes — federal, state and city — residents fork over cash for RIOC on top of it.

 Shouldn’t those living here have a say in the ultimate question about spending?
 Spending yanks tax collections downstream.